josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 I have heard great things about you.

-**Ruby Patton:** I have heard of your unorthodox conquests as well.
+**Ruby Patton:** And I have heard of your unorthodox conquests as well.

 **H|Valentina Nikolai:** *Valentina laughs loudly*

 Yes, yes, yes.
 The time I used troopships to take over enemy vessels.

 Good times!
-I and my team are prepared for this mission!
-If it is our day to die, then it is our day to die.
+My team and I are prepared for this mission!
+If it is our day to die, then it is our day to die!

 **Ruby Patton:** I'll see you on the battlefield.